Giuliani faces grand jury in Georgia 2020 election probe

 Fulton County prosecutors want to ask Graham about phone calls they say he made to Georgia Secretary of State Brad Raffensperger and his staff in the weeks following the vote.

 Graham’s attorneys, including former Trump White House counsel Don McGahn, are fighting the subpoena in federal court.
 They argue Graham’s position in Congress protects him from having to appear before the grand jury.
 A federal judge rejected that notion and ordered the senator to testify.
-Graham has appealed that ruling.
+Graham has said he plans to appeal.

 In seeking Giuliani’s testimony, Willis noted that he was both a personal attorney for Trump and a lead attorney for his 2020 campaign.